 Your settlement negotiations will be eased if there is something the firm wants from you, such as a promise not to work for a competitor, your agreement not to sue them for age or other forms of discrimination, non-solicitation of their employees for hire, or your promise not to say bad things about the firm to recruits, competitors, or the press.

 Determine who is to represent the firm on your case and focus your energy primarily on working with them to get out clean.
 More than likely, you will have more time to spend on this than they do, so you can be well prepared for any discussions.
 Talk to others who have had similar experiences.
 Seek professional legal counsel only if you feel particularly vulnerable and if you have resources to cover the expense.
 Most of the benefit may be that your lawyer will be happy to talk to you, though at a hefty hourly rate.

 Things to remember to ask for:

-- Funds to cover executive coaching, resume writing, legal fees and outplacement services
+- Funds to cover executive coaching, help with writing your resume, legal fees, and outplacement services.

 Write down what you have come up with and review it with a close friend or advisor or two to be sure you are being honest with yourself and that you are seeing everything there is to see.

-Determine what you want to do next and read the note on “Three Steps to Hiring Yourself an Employer.”
+Determine what you want to do next and read this post: “Three Steps to Hiring Yourself an Employer.”